 Nicolas earned a BA in English from Amherst College and is currently completing a Master in City Planning in the International Development Group at the Massachusetts Institute of Technology.
 He is a fellow at the Legatum Center for Development & Entrepreneurship and The MasterCard Foundation.

 Nigel received a BA from Amherst College, where he studied the materials science and system design of photovoltaics and polymer electrolyte membrane fuel cells.
 He is an Echoing Green Fellow and a recipient of the Harold Grinspoon Entrepreneurship Award.

 He has consulted on and directed socio-environmental and sanitation projects in Brazil and Angola.
 Between 2010 and 2012, he worked for the United Nations Food and Agriculture Organization (FAO), initially serving in Cambodia, and most recently at the FAO headquarters in Italy.

 Pete is a regular speaker on redevelopment issues at the Boston University School of Management as well as at several trade and educational forums.
-Mr. Pedersen graduated from Amherst College, magna cum laude, and the University of Chicago Law School.
+Pete graduated from Amherst College, Magna Cum Laude, and holds a JD from the University of Chicago.

 Ayanda earned a BA in Economics and Black Studies from Amherst College.